jspm/generator/README.md

 Package Import Map Generation Tool

-For an interactive UI for this tool running on JSPM.IO, see `https://generator.jspm.io`.
+For an interactive UI for this tool running on JSPM.IO, see [https://generator.jspm.io](https://generator.jspm.io).

 ### Usage

-Try it out in the JSPM sandbox [here](), (running with its own generated import map on JSPM).

 ```
 npm install @jspm/generator